On the complexity of finding large odd induced subgraphs and odd colorings: Tight bounds

 where we have used the well-known fact that the chromatic number of a graph is at most its tree-width plus one~\cite{Klo94}.

-To see that this bound it tight, consider a subdivided clique $K_n^{\sbullet}$, that is, the graph obtained from a clique on $n$ vertices, with $n$ even, by subdividing every edge once.
+To see that this bound it tight, consider a subdivided clique $K_n^{\sbullet}$, that is, the graph obtained from a clique on $n$ vertices, with $n \equiv0,3 \pmod{4}$, by subdividing every edge once; see Fig.~\ref{fig:example-sub} for an example.
 Since no pair of original vertices of the clique can get the same color, we have that $\Xo(K_n^{\sbullet}) = n = \tw(K_n^{\sbullet}) + 1$. \end{proof}

 Let us mention some consequences of Theorem~\ref{thm:Xodd-tw}.
 Hou et al.~\cite{HouYLL18} define the following parameter.
 Let $\mathcal{G}_k$ be the set of all graphs of treewidth at most $k$ without isolated vertices, and let $c_k = \min_{G \in \mathcal{G}_k}\frac{\mos(G)}{|V(G)|}$.
 In~\cite{HouYLL18} the authors prove that $c_2 = 2/5$ and say that the best general lower bound is $c_k \geq \frac{1}{2k+2}$, which follows from a result of Scott~\cite{Scott92}.
 As an immediate corollary of Theorem~\ref{thm:Xodd-tw} it follows that $c_k \geq \frac{1}{k+1}$, which improves the lower bound by a factor two.
 As it is known~\cite{HouYLL18} that, for $k \in [4]$, $c_k \leq \frac{2}{k+3}$, our lower bound implies that $1/4 \leq c_3 \leq 1/3$ and $1/5 \leq c_4 \leq 2/7$.